canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I watched the bright array of screens on my new desk.
 There was a VR headset nearby, but it didn't seem to be plugged in.

+At this point, I have to say I was pretty much emotionally sandblasted to nothing.
+A polished desert.
+But I could do 'technically knowledgeable'.
+I was here to make a game.
+Let's talk about games.

 "This is a pretty early build."
 Yeong-Mi said.
 "But the architecture is solid.
 Rust.
 I love getting to write Rust."

 "This is a custom engine?"

-"Bevy fork.
+"Bevy fork, actually!
+SpacetimeDB backend.
 But there's a ton of custom stuff, yeah."

-"Ah, that takes me back!
-Good for all these NPCs.
+"Wow, takes me back.
+Good for all these NPCs...
 I know it's placeholder assets, but someone's done some really nice work on the movement."
+I meant it.
+The screen showed a bustling area, a village of bulbous huts tangled in bridges, all supported by these giant upside-down mushrooms.
+A lot of it was still greyboxed, but I could see what was intended---a much expanded version of the Scurriers' Market area in the original game, with the original assets jutting out here and there.
+Tiny figures ran about, jumping gaps between the bridges, bumping into each other, conversing, using tools...

 "About that..."
 Yeong-Mi said.

 "Right."
 Violet spoke up.
 "Those aren't NPCs."

 I gave her a look.
 "But there's hundreds of them."
-The screen showed a bustling area, a village of bulbous huts tangled in bridges, all supported by these giant upside-down mushrooms.
-A lot of it still greyboxed at this stage, but I could see what was intended---a much expanded version of the Scurriers' Market area in the original game, with the original assets jutting out here and there.
-Tiny figures ran about, jumping gaps between the bridges, bumping into each other, conversing, using tools...

 "We had to be sure it would work before we started recruiting everyone."
 Yeong-Mi said.
 "But it does."

 "What am I looking at?
 Are these some sort of like, actual AIs?
 AGIs, whatever.
 Is that why this is a secret?"
+I didn't want it to be that.
+But my dalliances with certain online cults had done a number on my imagination, here.

 "I'm afraid we haven't cracked the secret of AGI in a basement in Glasgow."